-During this reporting period, the ATIP Office updated the content of its Info Source chapter, including the description of its information holdings by institutional functions, programs and activities.
+During this reporting period, the ATIP Office updated the content of its Info Source chapter, now self-published by the NEB, including the description of its information holdings by institutional functions, programs and activities.
 The NEB's chapter is aligned with its Program Activity Architecture.
 Under this approach, all classes of records and personal information banks are directly linked to the relevant institutional program and/or activity.

-In response to a recommendation from Treasury Board Secretariat (TBS) on the NEB's Management Accountability Framework, the Board has also reviewed the personal information it collects, uses and discloses in order to meet TBS requirements and the Privacy Act legislation.
+In response to a recommendation from Treasury Board Secretariat (TBS) on the NEB's Management Accountability Framework, the Board also completed its review of the personal information it collects, retains, uses and discloses in order to meet TBS requirements and the Privacy Act legislation.